 Andie Andrews is a passionate equestrian, certified equine massage therapist, screenwriter, cowgirl poet, and novelist.
 She recently moved to a small farm in New Jersey so that Hook, her beloved horse and muse for the novel, Ephemeral, could live with her happily ever after.
-She homesteads with her tractor-happy husband, Ed, one silly goat, five quirky hens, her flying chestnut horse, and a gregarious Golden Retriever puppy/farm-dog-in-training.
+She homesteads with her tractor-happy husband, Ed, one silly goat, five quirky hens, her flying chestnut horse (a gelding named Hook), a Rocky Mountain mare, and a gregarious Golden Retriever puppy/farm-dog-in-training.

 She's the author of an award-winning historical romance, The Legacy of Ruby Sanchez, which was a FaithWords finalist in the American Christian Fiction Writers’ Genesis contest.
-She has also had her work published in the American Kennel Club’s AKC Gazette, and blogs about her life with horses as a midlife rider at Christiancowgirlpoetry.com.
+She has also had her work published in the American Kennel Club’s AKC Gazette, and blogs about her life with horses (Christian Cowgirl Poetry).

 Andie is grateful for your readership and welcomes your honest reviews.
 Please consider posting a review wherever her books are sold.